 The Group aims to achieve further growth in the telecommunications business by increasing the number of smartphone and broadband subscribers and undertaking 5G initiatives.
 To achieve this goal, the Group believes that it will be crucial, among other priorities, to build a highly secure and reliable telecommunications network and to continuously operate the network in a stable manner, and to advance a multi-brand strategy with three clearly differentiated brands.
-Moreover, the Group will strive to grow the Yahoo business through synergies with Z Holdings Corporation, which has become a consolidated subsidiary of the Group.
+Moreover, the Group will strive to grow the Yahoo business through synergies with Z Holdings Corporation, which has completed business integration with LINE Corporation.
 In parallel, the Group aims to expand new business fields by developing cutting-edge businesses in Japan together with SoftBank Group Corp.'s portfolio companies and its partners in Japan and elsewhere around the world.
 In relation to those management strategies, the major risks that could significantly affect investors' investment decisions are outlined below.

 With Japan's population trending downwards due to aging and a low birthrate, the outlook for continued growth in Japan's mobile communications, broadband and internet-related markets is uncertain in some respects.

-Mobile virtual network operators (“MVNOs”) have been capturing a greater share of Japan's mobile communications market in recent years, fueling intensified competition between the MVNOs and mobile network operators (“MNOs”).
+Japan's mobile communications market has seen intensified competition between mobile network operators (“MNOs”) and mobile virtual network operators (“MVNOs”) in recent years.
 Furthermore, the MNOs have been actively entering other business sectors to capture a broader array of earnings opportunities and achieve differentiation from other companies.
 In order to address the market environment described above, the Group deploys services, products and sales methods that fit consumer preferences.
 However, if the Group is unable to meet the expectations of consumers for price plans, voice and data communications quality and so forth, there are no assurances that the Group will be able to maintain its current number of subscribers.
-Moreover, the Group could incur rising costs due to unforeseeable changes in the market environment, or may be unable to streamline costs as planned.
+Moreover, the introduction, amendment, or change in interpretation or application of laws, regulations, systems, and so forth, could result in the effective restriction of services and products that the Group can deliver to its customers, or of sales methods and price plans, etc., causing the Group to experience a decline in revenue and to incur a larger financial burden.
+This could impact the Group's business development, financial condition and results of operations.
+In addition, the Group could incur rising costs due to unforeseeable changes in the market environment, or may be unable to streamline costs as planned.

 Japan's internet-related markets could be impacted by factors such as overall internet usage, economic trends, the number of paid members and usage of paid services.
 The Group strives to retain and increase the number of users primarily by providing accurate and beneficial services for users, a secure and safe user experience, conducting activities to improve the value of its platform as an advertising medium, raising awareness, and providing attractive benefits and content to paid members.
 Unless these measures prove sufficiently effective, changes in the market environment and other factors could adversely affect the Group's business development, financial condition and results of operations.

-In certain instances, the Group's competitors may have a competitive advantage over the Group in terms of capital, services and products, technology development capabilities, price competitiveness, customer base, sales capability, brands or public recognition, for example.
-If these competitors were to sell services and products that harness these competitive advantages to a greater extent than at present, the Group may be placed at a disadvantage in sales competition, or may be unable to provide services and products, or acquire or retain customers, as anticipated.
+In certain instances, the Group's competitors may have a competitive advantage over the Group in terms of capital, services and products, technology development capabilities, price competitiveness, customer base, sales capability, brands, public recognition, or overall capability in all of these, for example.
+If these competitors were to sell services and products that harness these competitive advantages to a greater extent than at present, the Group may be placed at a disadvantage in sales competition, including price competition, may be unable to provide services and products, or acquire or retain customers, as anticipated, or may experience a decrease in ARPU*.
 Consequently, this could impact the Group's business development, financial position and results of operations.

-Furthermore, in the telecommunications and internet industries, newly emergent services offered by recently founded startup companies and new entrants can occasionally achieve widespread adoption by garnering the support of users.
-While the Group will strive to provide services that can garner user support by grasping the opinions and trends of users, the services of startup companies and new entrants could raise competition with the Group's services.
-Moreover, it may be costly to develop the newly emergent services needed to demonstrate competitiveness.
+Furthermore, in the telecommunications and internet industries, newly emergent services and products offered by recently founded startup companies and new entrants can occasionally achieve widespread adoption by garnering the support of users.
+While the Group will strive to provide services and products that can garner user support by grasping the opinions and trends of users, the services and products of startup companies and new entrants could raise competition with the Group's services and products.
+Moreover, it may be costly to develop the newly emergent services and products needed to demonstrate competitiveness.
 This could impact the Group's business development, financial position and results of operations.

 b.
 Response to technology and business models

 The Group's primary business domain is the information technology industry, which is subject to rapid changes in technology and business models.
+In the information technology industry, the use of AI, IoT, and big data has been advancing rapidly in recent years, and the digital transformation (DX) movement is accelerating at an increasing rate.
+There is an increasing need to supply more diverse and advanced services that cross industry boundaries.
 The Group is constantly undertaking measures such as surveying the latest technology and market trends, conducting verification trials to introduce services with highly competitive technologies, and considering alliances with other companies.
 However, there are no assurances that the development of new technologies will proceed on time or results will be delivered as planned, or that common standards or specifications will be established and commercial viability will be achieved.
 Even if the aforementioned measures are undertaken, the Group may be unable to develop or introduce outstanding services, technologies and business models in keeping with market trends due to the inability to appropriately adapt to changes in the market environment in a timely manner, such as the emergence of new technologies such as 5G (fifth generation mobile communications system) technology and business models, or due to the inability to deploy equipment and facilities rapidly and efficiently.
 In this case, the Group's service offerings could lose competitiveness in the market, possibly curtailing the number of subscribers that the Group is able to maintain or obtain, or reducing ARPU*.
 This could impact the Group's business development, financial position, and results of operations.

 c.
-Information leaks and the inappropriate use of products and services supplied by the Group
+Leakage or inappropriate use of information and inappropriate use of products and services supplied by the Group

 In its business operations, the Group handles customer information (including personal information) and other confidential information.
-The Group maintains and controls the level of information security through various measures.
-For example, under the leadership of the Chief Technology Officer (CTO) and the Chief Information Security Officer (CISO), the Group implements strict physical security control measures such as restricting access to work areas that involve customer information and other confidential information, and establishing room access management rules specific to those restricted areas.
-In terms of technology measures, the Security Operation Center (SOC) within the restricted areas and similar facilities monitor matters such as the use of business PCs in the office, usage of the intranet, and the status of access to internal servers by officers and employees.
+Under the leadership of the Chief Technology Officer (CTO) and the Chief Information Security Officer (CISO), the Group implements strict physical security control measures such as restricting access to work areas that involve customer information and other confidential information, and establishing room access management rules specific to those restricted areas.
+In terms of technology-based management, the Group maintains and controls the level of information security through various measures.
+At the Security Operation Center (SOC) and so forth within the restricted areas, the Group has introduced AI-based detection of signs of internal irregularities (behavior detection), and monitor matters such as the use of business PCs in the office, usage of the intranet, and the status of access to internal servers by officers and employees.
 The Group also conducts monitoring and defensive measures against unauthorized access via cyberattacks from outside the company.
-In accordance with the information security level, the Group separates and ensures the independence of the access rights, networks used, and other matters pertaining to such information.
-Moreover, the Group provides rigorous educational and training sessions on information security for officers and employees as it strives to build a framework that allows all SoftBank Corp. personnel involved in information assets to fulfill their duties with a high degree of information literacy.
+In accordance with the information security level, the Group implements separation and independence of the access rights, networks used, and other matters pertaining to such information.
+Moreover, under the leadership of the Chief Data Officer (CDO) and the CDO Office, the Group establishes policies and rules for management and strategic use of internal and external data, and strengthens the Company's internal management framework for handling confidential and personal information regarding communications.
+In implementing these measures, the Group provides rigorous educational and training sessions on information security for officers and employees as it strives to build a framework that allows all SoftBank Corp. personnel involved in information assets to fulfill their duties with a high degree of information literacy.
 Even with these measures in place, this information could be leaked, lost, or involved in a similar incident, either intentionally or accidentally by the Group (including officers and employees of the Group and people related to subcontractors), or through a malicious cyber-attack, hacking or other form of unauthorized access or other means by a third party.